-When I’m not applying what I learned at Pepperdine to my current studies, I’m applying it to the love and care of my husband, two lively children, and a feisty cocker spaniel.
+When I’m not in the lab running experiments, I am probably hanging out with my husband, two lively children, and a feisty cocker spaniel.

 Forby, L.*, Pazhoohi, F., & Kingstone, A. (2021, June).
 Autism and masks: Effects on perceived attractiveness and trustworthiness [Conference session].
 Understanding Vision: Social, Cognitive, and Clinical Perspectives.
 Colchester, United Kingdom.